Confidence-Monday/Swaglabs-playwright-automation/README.md

 - All tests pass successfully.
 - Allure report is genrated in the report folder.
 - Report generated shows 0 failure.

-## Test Scenarios Covered
-- Login with empty fields
-- Login with missing password
-- Login with invalid credentials
-- Login with valid credentials

 ## How to Run Tests